apmcleod/MV2H/README.md

 (The C++ converter must be compiled first using `./compile.sh` in the `MusicXMLParser` directory.)

 2. Convert that text-based format into the MV2H format:
-`java -cp bin mv2h.tools.Converter <gt_xml.txt >gt_converted.txt`
+`java -cp bin mv2h.tools.Converter -x <gt_xml.txt >gt_converted.txt`
+Input and output files can also be specified with -i FILE and -o FILE.

-3. Score with alignment using the `-a` flag:
+3. Evaluate with alignment using the `-a` flag:
 `java -cp bin mv2h.Main -g gt_converted.txt -t trans_converted.txt -a`

+Chord symbols will not be parsed, and all key signatures will be major.

 See [Dataset](#dataset) for examples.

 #### MIDI
-Development in progress.
+1. Convert a MIDI file into the MV2H format:
+`java -cp bin mv2h.tools.Converter -m -i gt.mid >gt_converted.txt`
+An output file can also be specified with -o FILE.

+2. Evaluate with alignment using the `-a` flag:
+`java -cp bin mv2h.Main -g gt_converted.txt -t trans_converted.txt -a`

+Chord symbols will not be parsed, and all key signatures will be major.

 ### Averaging Multiple Evaluations
 To get the averages of many MV2H evaluations: